irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Moved to Support category.
-Probably the furthest from vanilla rework of any deck.
+Probably the most noticeable core gameplay difference relative to it's vanilla variant.
 Vanilla leech simply has too many things going for it.
 Is it supposed to be a kingpin replacement with activateable semi god mode?
 Is it supposed to be a support healing deck like gambler?
 Is it supposed to be a clutch deck that allows you to pick yourself up and carry your team to victory?
-This deck simply has too many aspects to make it make sense, while also being both overpowered and braindead easy to use if you combine it with mult-kill weapons like rocket launchers or graze sniper rifles.
+This deck simply has too many aspects to make it make sense, while also being both overpowered and braindead easy to use if you combine it with mult-kill weapons like rocket launchers or "Graze" sniper rifles.
-This rework is my attempt to make this perk deck fulfill more of a supportive role, while keeping most aspects of this deck.
-But also changing them somewhat significantly.
+This rework is my attempt to make this perk deck fulfill more of a supportive role, while keeping most features of this deck, even if some of them were changed significantly.

+Card 1:
-- Card 1: Increased cooldown from 40 to 60 seconds.
-Reduced amount of divisible health segments from 5 to 4.
-Reduced threshold for damage that is required to deplete 2 segments from 200 to 150.
-Whenever you go down your cooldown will be forced to at least 20 seconds, to prevent you from immediately reviving yourself to reduce potential clutch moments when deck is maxed at 9/9 cards and to also punish you for not using the cooldown (this actualy makes new buffed Messiah really good with Leech, allowing you to improve your cooldown while downed easier).
-Removed teammate heal on damage taken.
-Removed invulnerability and heal after 2 kills.
-Replaced both previously mentioned removed mechanics with a new one which combines previous two in a new way.
-After taking damage you lose 1-2 health segments and then get invulnerability for a short period.
-Securing a kill during this period can recover 1 health segment and recover health for your teammates.
-Added new supportive feature: if you revive a teammate while the Amuple effect is active, when Ampule effect is over you will get healed automatically, to improve your survivability.
-The 25% team heal reduction you have with other Leech players on your team is a vanilla feature that is normally not mentioned in the description.
+- Increased cooldown from 40 to 60 seconds.
+- Reduced amount of health segments from 5 to 4.
+- Reduced threshold for damage that is required to deplete 2 segments in one shot from 200 to 150.
+- Whenever you go down the Ampule cooldown is forced to at least 20 seconds, to prevent you from immediately reviving yourself if the deck is maxed out at 9/9 cards, and to also punish you for not using the cooldown.
+This makes new buffed "Messiah" a really good combo with Leech, allowing you to shorten your cooldown while downed easier.
+- Removed teammate heal on damage taken.
+- Removed invulnerability and self-heal after getting 2 kills.
+- Replaced the previous 2 removed mechanics with a new one which combines them in a new way: After taking damage and losing 1-2 health segments you now get invulnerability for a short period.
+Securing a kill during the invulnerability period can recover 1 health segment and recover health for your teammates.
+- Added new supportive feature: if you revive a teammate while the Amuple effect is active, after the Ampule effect ends you will get automatically healed, to improve your survivability.
+- Added info about the 25% teammate healing reduction you get when you have additional Leech players on your team.
+This is a vanilla feature.

+Card 3:
-- Card 3: Made the last stand mechanic more similar to the Swan Song effect, which does not allow you to heal or use FAK Uppers skill, since this threshold is much harder to get to now, so you need to be punished more if you ever get to it.
-If you revive a teammate you won't go down after Ampule effect ends even if you were at 0 health, to improve the new supportive nature of this deck.
+- Made the last stand mechanic more similar to the Swan Song effect, which does not allow you to heal or use FAK Uppers skill, because this threshold is harder to get to now, so you need to be punished more if you ever get to it.
+If you revive a teammate, you won't go down after Ampule effect ends even if you were at 0 health, to improve the new supportive nature of this deck.

+Card 5:
-- Card 5: Updated description to signify teammate healing effect change, which is now triggered during the invulnerability state.
-Added healing for both self and revived player to better establish this deck as a support deck.
+- Updated description to signify teammate healing effect change, which is now triggered during the invulnerability state.
+- Added healing for both self and a revived player after revives, to better establish this as a support deck.

+Card 7:
-- Card 7: Moved total health bonus here, total health with Leech is still 414 health.
-Reviving teammates reduces Ampule cooldown by 10 seconds.
+- Moved total health bonus here, total health with Leech is still 414 health.
+- Reviving teammates reduces Ampule cooldown by 10 seconds.
 Being revived does the same, to make effective cooldown punishment from going down only 10 seconds long.
-Reviving a teammate during the Ampule effect now provides additional 10 seconds bonus to the cooldown, after the effect is over.
-This practically doubles your cooldown gain per revive during the Ampule effect, but only for 1 revive per Ampule effect activation.
+- Reviving a teammate during the Ampule effect provides additional 10 seconds of cooldown recovery, after the Ampule effect is finished.
+This was added to make activation of the Ampule for the sake of reviving another player more valuable.

+Card 9:
-- Card 9: While ampule effect is active max possible amount of segments is now 5 (instead of 10), and amount of healing while getting kills in the invulnerable state is now doubled at 2 segments.
-This allows you to reliably heal yourself while effect is active on lower difficulties, since you will mostly be taking 1 segment worth of damage, while also allowing you to have a semi god mode on DS difficulty, since you mostly will be both losing and gaining 2 segments.
-This is still a semi god mode, because you only have a short time period (currently 1 second) to get a kill to recover your health.
-Heal amount on teammates is increased even more since you will trigger this healing effect less often than vanilla Leech can.
-Self revive now has an additional cost of 40 seconds of cooldown to reduce un-losable gameplay scenarios.
+- While ampule effect is active maximum possible amount of segments is increased to 5.
+- Amount of healing while getting kills in the invulnerable state is now doubled at 2 segments.
+This allows you to reliably heal yourself while effect is active on lower difficulties, since you will mostly be taking 1 segment worth of damage, while allowing you to have a semi god mode on DS difficulty, since you mostly will be both losing and gaining 2 segments.
+This is still a semi god mode, because you only have a short time period to get a kill and recover your health.
+- Heal amount on teammates is increased even more since you will trigger this healing effect less often than vanilla Leech can.
+- Self revive now has an additional cost of 40 seconds of cooldown to reduce frequency of un-losable gameplay scenarios.

 ### Additional info/tips
 Please, please, please use "Painkillers" skill on higher difficulties.
-Bonuses that you get from teammate revives are not incredibly strong, while letting your teammates go down again because they are in a vulnerable position and you don't have this skill is both foolish and not nice.
+Bonuses that you get from teammate revives are not incredibly strong, while letting your teammates go down again because they are in a vulnerable position and you don't have this skill is selfish, foolish and generally not very nice.
 This is a general tip for using Inspire skill, but it applies to this new version of Leech the most.

 ### Build(s) to try
 Barebone skills - You can use FAK's without using hostage taker to heal, or use "Hostage Taker" with any other deployable for passive healing.
 Investing into armor is not recommended since your health bonuses provide big enough bonuses already.
 Go for mid tier armors, aiming for 70 armor on DS difficulty.
 Messiah, at least basic, is favored heavily since it's extremely effective at shortening cooldown while downed.
 Up you go aced also helps with healing after you go down really well.